Voniha/Chat-GPT-Discord-Bot/README.md

 2. Build TypeScript code with yarn: "yarn build".
 3. Fill variables in .env file.
 4. Start the bot with: "yarn start".

+If you have any questions, contact me on: 𝕍𝕠𝕟𝕚𝕙𝕒#2302.